gopro/labs/docs/control/chapters/README.md

 </center>
 QR Command: <b id="qrtext">command</b><br>

-Warning: Larger chapters may not work everywhere in the ecosystem, even the camera will not playback files larger than 4GB in this current firmware.
-Yet the files are valid, and have been tested to work in many tools.
-So this one of the more experimental features, so please test before commiting to this new workflow.
+**Warning:** Larger chapters may not work everywhere in the ecosystem, even **the camera will not playback or USB transfer files larger than 4GB** in this current firmware.
+Yet the files are valid and accessible using a SD Card reader, and have been tested to work in many tools.
+So this one of the more experimental features, so please test before committing to this new workflow.

+**Known Issue:** Larger chapters will not be enabled when using QuikCapture.
+QuikCapture starts recording before the Labs service starts, resulting in perfectly fine, but only 4GB chapters.

 <br>

-## ver 1.00
+## ver 1.02
 [BACK](..)

 <script>
 var once = true;
 var qrcode;
 var cmd = "";
+var lasttimecmd = "";
+var changed = true;

 function makeQR()
 {